College of Education

-West Chester University undergraduate students that are elementary education, early childhood education, early grades preparation, middle grades preparation, or special education majors (including special education/secondary dual majors) as well as post-baccalaureate students enrolled in the elementary education program.
+West Chester University undergraduate students in early grades preparation, middle grades preparation, or special education majors (including special education/secondary dual majors) are required to complete the CSE requirement.

 The correct process for completing the Community Service Experience requirement is to have your community service pre-approved by Ms. MacDonald (Undergraduate Program Counselor, 251 FHG Library).
 A pre-approval form can be found on the website for Community Service Experience or you can click on the following link:

 It is essential to have service pre-approved, as some types of community service do not count towards the required 20 hours of the Community Service Experience, as well as having a date set for the reflective statement to be submitted.
 Reflective statements must be submitted within 60 days of completing your CSE hours.

 The student must be considered a WCU student at the time the CSE hours are served.
 In other words, the student cannot be a student at another college or in high school at the time of serving and completing their CSE hours.

 Community service must be pre-approved hours that provides a direct concrete benefit to the populations of children, youth, or adults, including those with disabilities.
 Community service must be performed with a non-profit organization.
 Examples of types of community service that do not count towards the Community Service Experience include: administrative, clerical, cleaning, and fundraising tasks.
 Your community service hours cannot also fulfill a requirement for a credit bearing course (service learning class).

 Nonprofit organizations and agencies exist only to provide programs and services that are of public benefit.
 Some nonprofit organizations do earn a profit, more aptly described as a surplus, but the earnings must be retained by the organization to be directed into more programs and services in the future.
 Individuals may not benefit directly from the surplus.